genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

 metadata previously uploaded).

 1. **Access API Endpoints**
-    * Navigate to the API documentation from the main dashboard by clicking on "**API Documentation**."
+    * Navigate to the API documentation from the main dashboard by clicking on **API Documentation**.
    This opens a new window displaying the data model and specific endpoints for each action.
 2. **Select the Job Endpoint**
     * Locate and select the appropriate endpoint for the action you want to perform.